LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 principles as already previously discussed ``cpo2ids`` tool covered in :numref:`sec-cpo2ids`:

--  **put_edge_ids**, written in Python 3.5 programming language and
-   using step-by-step method of writing edge data to *edge_profiles* IDS,
+-  **put_edge_ids**, written in Python 3.5 programming language.
+It uses step-by-step method of writing edge data to *edge_profiles* IDS,

--  **b2_ual_write**, written in Fortran90 programming language and also
-   using step-by-step method of writing edge data to *edge_profiles* IDS, and
+-  **b2_ual_write**, written in Fortran90 programming language.
+Same as previous tool this one too uses step-by-step method of writing edge data to *edge_profiles* IDS,

--  **b2_ual_write_gsl**, written in Fortran90 programming language and
+-  **b2_ual_write_gsl**, written in Fortran90 programming language.
+It uses
-   using Grid Service Library (GSL) routines for writing edge data to *edge_profiles* IDS.
+   using Grid Service Library (GSL) routines to write edge data to *edge_profiles* IDS, and

+-  **b2_ual_write_b2mod**, written in Fortran90 programming language.
+It uses
+   ported **IDS b2mod** routines that were originally designed to work only with the CPOs, and those **b2mod** routines use the IMAS GGD (also called GSL) library in full extent when dealing with grid geometry, grid subsets and plasma states.
+Full description is avaliable in section :ref:`sec-b25_write_b2mod`.

-All listed tools operate with the same data, the main difference between them is the programming language they are written in and/or the method of writing the data to the IDS, which is either a step-by-step method, manually defining every single node and leaf in IDS tree structure and setting its contents, or by using the Grid Service Library, written in Fortran90, which provides routines for a simplified and more user-friendly way of setting the data before it is written to the IDS.
+All listed tools operate with the same data, the main differences between them are:

+-  The programming language they are written in,
+-  the method of writing the data to the IDS, which is either

+   *   a **step-by-step method**, manually defining every single node and leaf in IDS tree structure and setting its contents, or
+   *   by using the **Grid Service Library**, written in Fortran90, which provides routines for a simplified and more user-friendly way of setting the data before it is written to the IDS, or
+   *   by using **IDS b2mod** routines, which includes also IMAS GGD (GSL) library routines.

 The fundamental process of data extraction and data storage in the discussed tools is as follows: